PRO100BYTE/ProjectArcade-Wiki/advanced-features/updates-and-content-download.md

 ## Updates

-Retrobat has an automatic updater system included.
+ProjectArcade has an automatic updater system included.

 When a new version is available, a message like the one below appears on the top of the screen:

 <figure><img src="https://i.imgur.com/GONxicR.png" alt=""><figcaption></figcaption></figure>

-To perform the update, open the [main menu](../navigation/main-menu.md#updates-and-downloads) and select **UPDATES & DOWNLOADS**
+To perform the update, open the [main menu](../navigation/main-menu.md#updates-and-downloads) and select **Updates & downloads**

 <figure><img src="https://i.imgur.com/9dSyFON.png" alt=""><figcaption></figcaption></figure>